balzac-lang/balzac-doc/docs/source/keys.rst

 the  sidebar of the `web editor <http://blockchain.unica.it/btm/>`_.

-In |langname|,   keys and addresses are typed: the type is :btm:`pubkey` for public keys, :btm:`key` for private keys, and :btm:`address` for  addresses.
+In |langname|,   keys and addresses are typed: the type is :balzac:`pubkey` for public keys, :balzac:`key` for private keys, and :balzac:`address` for  addresses.

 .. code-block:: btm